backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 ### Package Discovery

 As mentioned in the beginning of this documentation each plugin should be exported by default from an individual package.
 The default exported plugins will be discovered in the frontend system.
-If they are not acitvely disabled in the `app-config.yaml` & the `app.experimental.packages` rule does not exclude them, the plugins will be installed in the app by default. more on this
+If they are not actively disabled in the `app-config.yaml` & the `app.experimental.packages` rule does not exclude them, the plugins will be installed in the app by default. more on this

 ### Manual installation